Egypt races to dislodge giant vessel blocking Suez Canal

 Around 10% of world trade flows through the canal, which is particularly crucial for the transport of oil.
 The closure also could affect oil and gas shipments to Europe from the Middle East.

-At least 150 ships were waiting for the Ever Given to be cleared, including vessels near Port Said on the Mediterranean Sea, Port Suez on the Red Sea and those already stuck in the canal system on Egypt’s Great Bitter Lake, said Leth Agencies, which provides services for the canal.
+At least 237 ships were waiting for the Ever Given to be cleared, including vessels near Port Said on the Mediterranean Sea, Port Suez on the Red Sea and those already stuck on a lake mid-canal, said Leth Agencies, which provides services for the canal.

 Internationally, many are getting ready for the effect that the shipping pause will have on supply chains that rely on precise deliveries of goods.
 Singapore’s Minister of Transport Ong Ye Kung said the country’s port should expect disruptions.